-To simplify production workflows, you can configure DIVA Core to automatically override the original Destination Server specified in a Restore, Partial File Restore, or N-restore request based on the object category and original Destination Server.
+To simplify production workflows, you can configure DIVA Core to automatically override the original Destination Server specified in a Restore, Partial File Restore, or Nrestore request based on the Object Collection and original Destination Server.
 This is called Destination Rerouting.
-Typically, you use this function to enable selective transcoding based on an object category.
+Typically, you use this function to enable selective transcoding based on an object Collection.